avinetworks/avi-helm-charts/docs/AKO/faq.md

 `key: Ingress/default/ingress2, msg: Duplicate entries found for hostpath default/ingress2: foo.com/foo in ingresses: ["default/ingress1"]`

-#### What happens to static routes if the kubernetes nodes are rebooted/shutdown?
+#### What happens to static routes if the Kubernetes nodes are rebooted/shutdown?

 AKO programs a static route for every node IP and the POD CIDR associated with it.
 Even though node state changes to `NotReady` in kubernetes this configuration is stored in the node object and does not change when the node rebooted/shutdown.